Battle of Banjo

 During the Battle of Banjo or Battle of Banyo, British forces besieged German forces entrenched on the Banjo mountain from 4 to 6 November 1915 during the Kamerun campaign of the First World War.
 By 6 November much of the German force had deserted, while the rest surrendered.
-The battle resulted in victory for the Allies and breakdown of German resistance in northern Kamerun.
+This led to an Allies and marked the breakdown of German resistance in northern Kamerun.

 Background

 Following the outbreak of war between Britain and Germany in the summer of 1914, British forces in neighboring Nigeria mounted an attack on the German forts at Garua in northern Kamerun.
 After failing to take the forts and suffering heavy casualties at the First Battle of Garua, British forces in the border regions adopted a defensive strategy.
 The German commander at Garua, Von Crailsheim gained confidence and mounted a raid across the border which was repulsed at the Battle of Gurin in April 1915.
 Following the German defeat, Captain Adolf Schipper led the wounded German soldiers to the fort at Banjo to the south.
 The German raid stimulated retaliation from the British commander in the area, Hugh Cunliffe who went on to finally capture the forts at Garua at the Second Battle of Garua.
 In July, Cunliffe went on to win the Battle of Ngaundere further south.
 Due to heavy rains however, Cunliffe chose to take part in the Siege of Mora instead of making an advance southward to the German base at Jaunde (today Yaoundé).